PaulThiebault/TodoList/README.md

-A simple TodoList in React
+A simple TodoList in React\n
 You can:
  - Add some todos
  - Check them